Hurricane season is underway in the Gulf of Mexico and along the Atlantic coast, and when a big storm hits, destruction

 The main benefit of using drone inspections for insurance claims is speed.
 Claim investigators can assess damage to structures and rooftops from above, using a drone to capture high-resolution images in a fraction of the time it would take to carry out a manual inspection.

 Ultimately this means insurers can process more claims in less time.
 It goes without saying that even the smallest of efficiency gains are invaluable during hurricane season, when families need assurance and claim cycles to be as short as possible.

 There’s also an added flexibility that comes with using drones.
 When hurricanes are forecast and insurers can predict areas about to be hit by the storm, drone teams can be pre-deployed to ensure the recovery process gets underway as soon as possible.

-This year, drones are set to play an important role in making homeowners whole again during what is always a challenging time.
+This year more than ever, drones are set to play an important role in making homeowners whole again during what is always a challenging time.